markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Heads up**: Notice how the indentation helps communicate which elements are nested.

-Now that we have our `div` element that will give us the structure of the yellow box in our mockup, let's create the remaining elements within this box that will give us our heading, text, content, input fields, and button.
+Now that we have our `div` element that will give us the structure of the yellow box in our mock-up, let's create the remaining elements within this box that will give us our heading, text, content, input fields, and button.

 Given some of the elements we have learned to this point, which element would go next?